-Zonta International is a worldwide service organization of executives in business and the professions working together to advance the status of women worldwide through service and advocacy.
-Zonta International is in 67 countries with more than 33,000 members in over 1,200 Clubs.
-Zonta’s world is divided into 32 Districts of which we are District 4.
+Zonta International is a worldwide service organization of executives in business and the professions working together to advance the status of women.
+Zonta International is in 67 countries with more than 30,000 members in over 1,200 Clubs.

 On November 8, 1919 in Buffalo, New York, Marian de Forest, along with other prominent women leaders, forged ahead to begin the Confederation of Zonta Clubs.
 In 1927, when the Zonta Club of Toronto was chartered, the name was changed to Zonta International.

 Zonta takes its name from the Lakota Sioux Indian word meaning “honest and trustworthy”.